openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 - `"drop_type"` - drop type of the accuracy metric:
     - `"absolute"` - (default) absolute drop with respect to the results of the full-precision model.
     - `"relative"` - relative to the results of the full-precision model.
-- `"use_prev_if_drop_increase"` - whether to use network snapshot from the previous iteration of in case if drop increases.
+- `"use_prev_if_drop_increase"` - the use of network snapshot from the previous iteration when a drop increases.
 The default value is `True`.
 - `"base_algorithm"` - name of the algorithm that is used to quantize model at the beginning.
 Default value is "DefaultQuantization".